 - DATA & PRICING

-An education port for eligible distance education students is also available.
+An education port for eligible distance education and home school students is also available.
 Details are listed here.

-Homes and businesses with the LTSS can use VoIP services if this is supported by their retail service provider.
+Homes and businesses with Sky Muster connections can use VoIP services, if this is supported by their retail service provider.
 However unlike the fibre offering, the satellite terminating box inside a premises doesn’t include a port to plug in a phone.
 You will need a router to plug in your VOIP compatible phone.
-Copper phone services will still be maintained in areas to be served by fixed wireless and satellite, so customers have the option of retaining their existing phone service.
-There is no word as yet if Satellite will replace RRADIO or NGWL phone / voice in the long term.

-NBN LTSS THE FACTS DOCUMENT prepared by Kristy Sparrow for BIRRR updated 1/11/2016
+NBN SKY MUSTER FACTS DOCUMENT prepared by Kristy Sparrow for BIRRR updated 17/08/18